 The UK’s peatlands are currently drying out, emitting around 20 million tonnes of CO2 annually.
 Blocking moorland drains can reverse this process – but locating them on the ground is a difficult and labour-intensive process.
 Deploying innovative ‘Generative Adversarial Networks’, we could rapidly identify drains using aerial photography, much reducing the cost of protecting these important environments.

-Idea submitted by Damien, Defra
+Idea submitted by Damien, Natural England

 The UK’s medical supplies reach patients through a complex supply chain, creating risks at times of disrupted travel and/or spikes in demand.
 By bringing together data from public bodies, transport and logistics firms, and medical and pharmaceutical suppliers, we could build a clear, up-to-date picture of our current stocks and supply lines – supporting action to plug any emerging gaps before frontline services are affected.